Bawdesay History, Family Crest & Coats of Arms

 Bawdesay Spelling Variations

-hundred years that the English language has been standardized.
+It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Bawdesay are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Bawdesay include: Bardsley, Bardsey, Bardsea, Bardsly, Bardesey and many more.

 Early Notables of the Bawdesay family (pre 1700)

-Another 25 words (2 lines of text) are included under the topic Early Bawdesay Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Bawdesay Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Bawdesay family to the New World and Oceana
+Migration of the Bawdesay family

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Bawdesay or a variant listed above: William Beardsley, who came to New England in 1635 with Mary his wife and three children; Alexander Beardsley, who arrived in Delaware Bay in 1683 with his wife and daughter.